yj7082126/musubi-tuner/README.md

 ### Recent Updates

+- 04, Jan, 2025
+    - Added support for loading Text Encoder weights from .safetensors files.
+See [Model Download](#model-download) for instructions.
+    - Changed the format of latents saved by `hv_generate_video.py` to .safetensors.
+Metadata such as prompts will be saved in the .safetensors file.
+Use `--no_metadata` to disable saving metadata.

 - 03, Jan, 2025: The noise initialization method during inference has changed.
 When the same seed is specified, the common frames will be the same even if the number of generated frames is different.
 Please note that the inference results will be different from before even with the same seed.

 (For example, when 25 frames are specified, the time length of the latent is 7, and when 45 frames are specified, the time length of the latent is 12, but the first 7 frames of both will have the same noise value when the same seed is specified.)